rahatchd/vim-relief/README.md

 I would be remiss not to acknowledge:
 1. [gruvbox](https://github.com/morhetz/gruvbox) for the theme,
 2. [desktop](https://www.reddit.com/r/desktops/) for the motivation to compile this conf,
-3. and my colleague [Hatef](https://github.com/wildthingz), who got me started in my journey to minimal but flashy development.
+3. and my colleague [Hatef](https://github.com/wildthingz), who got me started on my journey to minimal but flashy development.

 Installation
 ------------